ethereum/portal-network-specs/beacon-chain/light-client-network.md

 content_key                       = selector + SSZ.serialize(light_client_finality_update_key)
 ```

-> A `None` in the content key is equivalent to the request for the latest
+> A `0` in the content key is equivalent to the request for the latest
 LightClientFinalityUpdate that the requested node has available.

 #### LightClientOptimisticUpdate